mabulnaga/multimorph/README.md

 MultiMorph is an on-demand atlas construction neural network for 3D brain MRI.
 MultiMorph constructs atlases for a dataset in a single forward pass of the network, on the CPU, without requiring any re-training or fine tuning.
 MultiMorph is generally invariant to the modality as it was trained on T1w, T2w, and synthetic data covering a broad range of imaging contrasts.

 This repository contains code to run MultiMorph on your data and construct an atlas in seconds to minutes.
-We also include demo CoLab networks showing how to train on 2D images from OASIS-1 and MNIST.
+We also include demo CoLab notebookes showing how to train on 2D images from OASIS-1 and MNIST.

 This repository contains:
 - source code (in `./src/`) to train a MultiMorph model and code to construct an atlas (inference) using our pre-trained model.